DenysHerasymchuk/DAYN/README.md

 ## ⚠️ Current Limitations & Known Issues

+### Limitations & Constraints

-Telegram's 50MB file upload limit for bots is the primary constraint.
-DAYN handles this by:
+- Telegram enforces a 50 MB file upload limit for bots.
-- Filtering out YouTube qualities that would exceed the limit
-- Providing estimated file sizes before download
+DAYN solves this by filtering out YouTube formats that are likely to exceed this limit.
+This method is not fully reliable, as it depends on file size estimates provided by the **yt-dlp** library, which may be inaccurate in some cases.

+- Telegram applies rate limits to bots in group chats.
+A bot can send 20 messages per minute in group.
+Exceeding this limit may result in temporary restrictions or 429 (Too Many Requests) errors.
+This limitation must be handled through message throttling, batching, or by editing existing messages instead of sending new ones

-Other known issues:
+### Other known issues:

-- Some TikTok photo posts may fail audio extraction due to platform inconsistencies
-- YouTube metadata fetching can time out on slow connections (30-second timeout)
-- Concurrent downloads are limited by Telegram's rate limiting
+- There is a risk that making too many requests to the **MusicalDown API** for TikTok photo downloads may result in IP blocking or other temporary restrictions.

-These issues are actively tracked and improvements are welcome via GitHub issues.
+These issues are actively tracked and improvements are welcome via [GitHub issues](https://github.com/DenysHerasymchuk/DAYN/issues).

 ## 💰 Supporting the Project
 DAYN is open source and free to use.
 If it saves you time or you find it valuable, consider supporting its development: